Disadvantaged Business Enterprise (DBE) Program Information

 Please mail or deliver the completed DBE application together with all supporting documents to:

 DBE/EEO Compliance Officer

 For certification applications or additional information about the certification process, send an email to email@example.com, or please contact the Office of DBE Programs at (361) 289-2712.

 - A business must be 51% owned, controlled, and managed by one or more socially and economically disadvantaged individuals.

-- A business must be a small business as defined Small Business Administration (SBA) size standards.
-The firm’s average annual gross receipts over the previous three fiscal years must not exceed U.S. DOT’s cap of $23.98 million.
+- A business must be a small business defined by the Small Business Administration (SBA) size standards.
+Over the previous three fiscal years, the firm’s average annual gross receipts must not exceed U.S. DOT’s cap of $23.98 million.

-- Only U.S. citizen or lawfully admitted permanent residents are eligible for certification.
+- Only U.S. citizens or lawfully admitted permanent residents are eligible for certification.

-- Registers your business with Texas Department of Transportation’s statewide DBE Directory
+- Registers your business with the Texas Department of Transportation’s statewide DBE Directory

 - DBE Certification also provides your company with numerous other benefits such as contract information, referrals, technical assistance, and referrals to prime contractors.

 Per 49 CFR Part 26.45, the proposed overall DBE goal for the Federal Transit Administration (FTA) Assisted Activities for Federal Fiscal Years 2017 through 2019 is 16%.
 CCRTA expects to meet three (3) percent through race-neutral measures and 13% through race-conscious measures of this overall goal.

 CCRTA’s overall DBE goal for the Federal Transit Administration (FTA) Assisted Activities for Federal Fiscal Years 2013 through 2016 is 13%.
 CCRTA expects to meet three (3) percent through race-neutral measures and 10% through race-conscious measures of this overall goal.